Francesco Salvi

 My research broadly focuses on connecting computational methods and machine learning with society, analyzing the societal impacts of LLMs and drawing insights on human behavior.
 I am particularly interested in the persuasive capabilities of frontier models and in political phenomena such as online polarization and misinformation.

-Keywords: Computational Social Science, Natural Language Processing, Social Computing.
+Keywords: Computational Social Science, Social Computing, Natural Language Processing, Persuasion.

 Outside of work, I enjoy hiking, playing board games, and being a psephology geek.